If you’re a PC gamer, you might already be somewhat acquainted with these terms, but you might not know precisely what they indicate.

 Thermal Paste

-Before proceeding, we should swiftly get this out of the way.
+Before proceeding, we should rapidly get this out of the way.
 Thermal paste is the same thing as thermal grease.

-The phrase thermal paste is commonly used, thus we will employ it to explain its function.
+The phrase thermal paste is commonly used, thus we will employ it to explain its purpose.
 Other terms for thermal paste include thermal compound, thermal goop, thermal gunk, heat paste, and others.

-Thermal compound is distinct from a thermal adhesive, which you shouldn’t use unless you know precisely what you’re doing.
-Adhesive only needs to be used in exceptionally uncommon cases, as the chip is already pressed down and secured using other techniques.
+Thermal compound is distinct from a thermal adhesive, which you shouldn’t use unless you know exactly what you’re doing.
+Adhesive only needs to be used in extremely rare cases, as the chip is already pressed down and secured using other methods.

-The most commonly used ‘intersect‘ and ‘spot‘ methods will be sufficient to ensure the equal distribution of thermal paste and, thus, the uniform dispersal of heat.
+The most commonly used ‘intersect‘ and ‘spot‘ methods will be adequate to ensure the equal distribution of thermal paste and, thus, the uniform dispersal of heat.

 Thermal Paste (Thermal Grease) vs. Thermal Pads